 "I don't!
 It's just...he's reckless, and criminally stupid.
 He's not some harmless highschooler, he's a college age troublemaker and terminal dickhead who hangs with a bad crowd and makes them look like saints with his own behavior.
 Anyone around him is in for a load of misery."

-Jane sat back in her chair with a smug smile.
+Jane sat back in her chair, a smug smile creeping across her lips.
 "You're worried about her."

 Daria scowled.
 "Don't make accusations you can't prove.
 My mother is a lawyer.
 I'll sue you for slander and take everything you've got before you can blink."